 Market and Competition

-According to recent ILO (International Labour Organization) information, the informal sector accounts for more than 60% of the Indonesian workforce.
-Prices for many food products, particularly rice, are heavily subsidized by the Indonesian government to keep them affordable for poorer segments of the population.
-An ongoing debate revolves around governmental fuel subsidies, as they benefit not only the mobility of poor people but also that of affluent middle and upper classes.
+According to 2023 International Labour Organization (ILO) data, the informal sector employs 81.2% of the Indonesian workforce.
+Many food products, particularly rice, are produced by state-owned enterprises and are heavily subsidized by the Indonesian government to keep them affordable for poorer segments of the population.
+A long-standing debate concerns government fuel subsidies, which benefit the mobility not only of poor people but also of the affluent middle and upper classes.
 Prices for other goods tend to be determined by market forces.

 Market organization

-State-owned enterprises (SOEs) dominate the Indonesian economy, and private businesses face significant challenges in competing with these SOEs.
-The SOEs are protected by a widespread patronage network of political and administrative decision-makers.
-Under the administration of Joko Widodo, the role of SOEs has been further strengthened.
-A significant portion of the government’s infrastructure development initiatives since 2015 have been entrusted to SOEs, which receive regular cash injections to enhance their operations.
-Additionally, the SOEs played a crucial role in fostering economic resilience and facilitating recovery during the COVID-19 pandemic.
+State-owned enterprises (SOEs) dominate the Indonesian economy, and private businesses face significant challenges competing with SOEs.
+SOEs are protected by a widespread patronage network of political and administrative decision-makers.
+Under Joko Widodo’s administration, the role of SOEs was further strengthened.
+This is unlikely to change under the new Prabowo administration.
+SOEs receive regular cash injections to enhance their operations, and have been entrusted with a significant share of the government’s infrastructure-development initiatives since 2015.

 Indonesia’s anti-monopoly measures are extremely limited.
-The country boasts a Commission for the Supervision of Business Competition (KPPU), established in 2000 under Indonesia’s Anti-Monopoly and Unfair Competition Law.
-However, given its limited budget, the KPPU can only manage a small number of cases annually, and a few of its rulings have been overturned by the Supreme Court.
+The country’s Commission for the Supervision of Business Competition (KPPU) was established in 2000 under Indonesia’s Anti-Monopoly and Unfair Competition Law.
+However, because of its limited budget, the KPPU can manage only a small number of cases a year, and several of its rulings have been overturned by the Supreme Court.
 Represented by the KPPU, Indonesia is a member of the International Competition Network.

 Competition policy

-Indonesia has traditionally focused more on domestic consumption rather than foreign trade as its primary driver of economic growth.
-Indeed, this trend has strengthened during the review period.
-Indonesia’s trade-to-GDP ratio fell from 48% in 2014 to 33% in 2020 before rising again to 40% in 2021.
-These data are relatively low compared to the world average trade-to-GDP ratio of 57% (World Bank 2021).
+Indonesia has traditionally prioritized domestic consumption over foreign trade as the primary driver of economic growth.
+This trend strengthened during the review period.
+Indonesia’s trade-to-GDP ratio fell from 48% in 2014 to 41.3% in 2023.
+These figures are lower than the average global trade-to-GDP ratio of 58.5% (World Bank 2023).

 Liberalization of foreign trade

-Due to a comprehensive restructuring and consolidation process after the Asian financial crisis of 1997/98, Indonesia’s banking system is, despite economic turbulence caused by the COVID-19 pandemic, in good condition, and its current indicators point to overall stability.
+Due to comprehensive restructuring and consolidation efforts following the Asian financial crisis of 1997/98, Indonesia’s banking system remains in good condition despite economic turbulence caused by the COVID-19 pandemic, and current indicators point to overall stability.
+Indonesia’s capital adequacy ratio (CAR) stood at 27.1% in October 2024.

-During the pandemic, an intensive political debate emerged concerning whether the central bank (Bank Indonesia) should regain authority for banking supervision from the Financial Services Authority (OJK), which is considered relatively independent from the government and was recently granted this authority.
-Ultimately, no significant revisions were made, and OJK remains responsible for regulating the capital market and overseeing the banking sector.
+During the COVID-19 pandemic, an intense political debate emerged over whether the central bank (Bank Indonesia) should retake its banking supervision role from the Financial Services Authority (OJK), which is considered relatively independent of the government and was only recently granted this authority.
+Ultimately, no significant revisions were made, and the OJK remains responsible for regulating the capital market and overseeing the banking sector.
+Under current law, the government’s budget deficit is capped at 3% of GDP, and the debt-to-GDP ratio is not allowed to exceed 60%.

-The Indonesia Stock Exchange (IDX) is a stock exchange based in the central business district of Jakarta.
-In recent years, the IDX has witnessed one of the fastest membership growth rates in Asia.
-This growth indicates the emergence of a thriving capital market outside the traditionally dominant banking sector in Indonesia’s financial system.
+The Indonesia Stock Exchange (IDX) is a stock exchange based in Jakarta’s central business district.
+In recent years, the IDX has seen one of the fastest rates of membership growth in Asia.
+This growth suggests the emergence of a thriving capital market outside Indonesia’s traditionally dominant banking sector

 Banking system